 Amber Lewis is a Licensed Professional Counselor with a master’s degree in counseling psychology and is a trained as a TBRI© practitioner.
-She currently serves as a Clinical Supervisor with America World Adoption and has over 12 years of experience in international adoption, including being an adoptive mother herself.
+She currently serves as the Post-Adoption & Clinical Supervisor with America World Adoption and has over 13 years of experience in international adoption, including being an adoptive mother herself.
 She is especially interested in helping families and their children work through grief and identity issues as well as teaching parents skills in connecting with, correcting, and empowering their children.

 Leslie Knight has a Master of Social Work degree and currently serves as the Director of Social Services for America World’s Washington and Oregon offices.
 She has several years of experience working with state adoption and foster care services as well as serving as the director of a domestic adoption agency.
 As a personal foster parent graduate of the TBRI-based© HALO project, Leslie brings a unique and in-depth perspective to helping children and families.

 Ashly Taylor is a Licensed Professional Counselor with a master’s degree in counseling.
 She has been working in the adoption field since 2005 and is currently also providing mental health counseling.
 She has worked as a birth mom social worker, domestic adoption agency director, and domestic and international home study and post-adoption service provider.
 She is especially interested in helping teens and their families cope with adjustment, relational, and behavioral issues, as well as prepare for independent living.